Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Introduction

-Deep neural networks (DNNs) have over the last decade tremendously improved performance in the fields of computer vision, natural language processing, signal analysis, etc. Yet, this progress comes at the cost of rapidly increasing network size (weights) and intermediate data values (activations).
-Meanwhile, the processing of these networks is moving more and more towards the edge, resulting in very tight energy, latency, and memory footprint requirements.
+\IEEEPARstart{D}{eep} neural networks (DNNs) have significantly advanced various fields, including computer vision, natural language processing, and signal analysis.
+However, this progress has come with a substantial increase in the size of networks (weights) and intermediate data values (activations).
+Simultaneously, the demand for edge processing has risen, imposing strict energy and latency requirements with a constraint on memory footprint.

-Specialized hardware (HW) architectures have co-evolved with these DNNs to accelerate their efficient inference.
-Traditionally, these accelerators comprise a single spatially unrolled array of processing elements (PEs), which embeds a specific dataflow~\cite{ShiDianNao,Eyeriss,Envision,TPU}.
-These accelerators process the DNN one layer at a time, referred to as layer-by-layer processing in Figure~\ref{fig:general_concept}(c)(1).
-In order to further improve HW performance, recent architectures are shifting from a single specialized core toward multi-core designs~\cite{Planaria, Simba, Illusion, verma_jssc, shin2018dnpu, Kwon2021, diana, garofalo2022heterogeneous}.
-This increase in available computing parallelism has so far been exploited to map different DNN layers onto different cores, pipelining the execution of multiple batched inputs for increased throughput~\cite{Illusion, Simba}.
-However, such pipelining doesn't provide significant benefits for latency-critical edge applications.
-Moreover, it results in a large memory footprint due to the coarse-grained layer-by-layer data dependencies, which are growing for modern DNNs.

-To overcome the previous drawbacks, several works have investigated more fine-grained scheduling strategies of deeply fused DNN layers~\cite{LayerFusion,TVM_cascade, DepthFirst}.
-From these works, it is clear that such ``layer-fused" (a.k.a. ``depth-first") scheduling can bring significant advantages for latency- and resource-constraint inference at the edge: reducing the memory footprint of intermediate results, alleviating costly off-chip accesses, and providing more parallelization opportunities.
-However, the SotA layer-fused schedulers work solely for their specialized HW platform and dataflows~\cite{depfin, diana, liu2020dlfusion, colleman2021high}.
-This makes the general assessment of high-level architectural and scheduling decisions difficult.
-Furthermore, the fine-grained scheduling of layer-fused DNNs onto multi-core HW architectures has been largely unexplored (Figure~\ref{fig:general_concept}(4)).

-This work, therefore, presents the first general exploration framework of heterogeneous multi-core HW architectures with fine-grained scheduling of layer-fused DNNs.
-Our main contributions are: \begin{itemize} \item \underline{Stream}: An open-source design space exploration framework for fine-grained scheduling of layer-fused DNNs on multi-core HW accelerators.
-Exploration is enabled through the combination of a unified modelling representation, a rapid fine-grained data dependency generator, a genetic algorithm-based layer-core allocator and a heuristics-based scheduler.
-(Section~\ref{sec:implementation}) \item \underline{Validation} of Stream with three SotA implementations of HW accelerators employing layer fusion, demonstrating accurate modelling across a wide range of scheduling granularities and HW architectures.
-(Section~\ref{sec:validation}) \item \underline{Exploration} of fine-grained scheduling of modern layer-fused DNNs onto a broad range of architectures, demonstrating up to $30\times$ EDP reduction compared to traditional layer-by-layer scheduling.
-(Section~\ref{sec:exploration}) \end{itemize}